MahdiEmari/machine-learning-with-django-Parkinson-s-diagnosis-/README.md

 ## More Information

-For detailed information about the project and screenshots, please refer to the [help_project](help_project.pdf) file.
+For detailed information about the project , please refer to the [help_project](help_project.pdf) file.

 If you like this project, do give it a "Star".
 Thank you.